Skip to main content

 platformEnum('POLYMARKET', 'KALSHI', 'PREDICTIT', 'UNKNOWN')Source platform

-platform_idStringPlatform’s native trade ID
+platform_idStringPlatform’s native fill/trade ID

 outcomeTuple(id UUID, platform_id String, name String, index UInt8)The outcome traded

-amountDecimal128(18)Number of shares/contracts traded
+sizeDecimal128(18)Number of contracts traded

 Indexing Fields